modernpoacher/react-component-instance/README.md

 # react-component-instance

-Get a React class component instance from its `DOM` elements
+Get a React class component instance from its `DOM` element

 ```javascript
 import getInstance from 'react-component-instance'